dy/spect/readme.md

 _Spect_ provides 3 conventional DOM functions − _**$**_, _**h**_ and _**v**_ for dom aspects, reactivity and observables.

-It attempts to observe the following principles:
+It attempts to follow the principles:

 :gem: **Separation of cross-cutting concerns**.